-The EPA promulgated the ground-level ozone NAAOS in July 1997 at 0.08 part per million (ppm) averaged over 8 hours.
+The EPA promulgated the ground-level ozone NAAQS in July 1997 at 0.08 part per million (ppm) averaged over 8 hours.
 See 62 FR 38855 (July 18, 1997).
 Because ozone ambient air monitoring data is measured out to three decimal places, the standard effectively became 0.084 ppm because of rounding; areas with ozone levels as high as 0.084 ppm (84 parts per billion (ppb)) were considered as meeting the 0.08 ppm standard.
 In 2004, the EPA designated 37 counties in this Commonwealth as 8-hour ozone nonattainment areas for the 1997 8-hour ozone NAAQS.
 See 69 FR 23858, 23931 (April 30, 2004).
-Based on the certified ambient air monitoring data for the 2015 ozone season as well as the preliminary 2016 ozone season data, all monitored areas of the Commonwealth are attaining the 1997 8-hour ozone NAAQS.
+Based on the certified ambient air monitoring data for the 2016 ozone season as well as the preliminary 2017 ozone season data, all monitored areas of the Commonwealth are attaining the 1997 8-hour ozone NAAQS.
 Maintenance plans have been submitted to the EPA and approved for the 1997 ozone standard.
 Section 175A(a) of the CAA (42 U.S.C.A. § 7505a(a)) prescribes that the maintenance plans include permanent and enforceable control measures that will provide for the maintenance of the 1997 ozone NAAQS for at least 10 years following the EPA's redesignation of the areas to attainment of the 1997 ozone standard.
-Section 175A(b) of the CAA (42 U.S.C.A. § 7505a(b)) prescribes that 8 years after the EPA redesignates an area to attainment of the applicable ozone NAAQS, additional maintenance plans approved by the EPA must also provide for the maintenance of the ozone standard for another 10 years following the expiration of the initial 10-year period.
-Implementation of the proposed VOC emission control measures for the use and application of industrial cleaning solvents would allow the Commonwealth to continue to attain and maintain the 1997 ozone NAAQS.
+Implementation of the final-form VOC emission control measures for the use and application of industrial cleaning solvents will allow the Commonwealth to continue to attain and maintain the 1997 ozone NAAQS.

 In March 2008, the EPA lowered the ozone NAAQS to 0.075 ppm (75 ppb) averaged over 8 hours to provide greater protection for children, other at-risk populations and the environment against the array of ozone-induced adverse health and welfare effects.
 See 73 FR 16436 (March 27, 2008).
 In April 2012, the EPA designated five areas in this Commonwealth as nonattainment for the 2008 ozone NAAQS.
 See 77 FR 30088, 30143 (May 21, 2012).
 These areas include all or a portion of Allegheny, Armstrong, Beaver, Berks, Bucks, Butler, Carbon, Chester, Delaware, Fayette, Lancaster, Lehigh, Montgomery, Northampton, Philadelphia, Washington, and Westmoreland Counties.
-With regard to the 2008 ozone NAAQS, the certified 2015 ambient air ozone season monitoring data indicate that all areas of this Commonwealth are monitoring attainment of the 2008 ozone NAAQS.
-The Department's analysis of the preliminary 2016 ambient air ozone season monitoring data shows that all ozone samplers in this Commonwealth, except the Bristol sampler in Philadelphia County, are monitoring attainment of the 2008 ozone NAAQS.
-As with the 1997 ozone NAAQS, the Department must ensure that the 2008 ozone NAAQS is attained and maintained by implementing permanent and enforceable control measures.
-At the Department's request, the EPA granted 1-year attainment date extensions for the 2008 ozone NAAQS in the Philadelphia and Pittsburgh-Beaver Valley Areas due to violating monitors in New Jersey and Maryland.
-Adoption of the proposed VOC emission control measures in § 129.63a would allow the Commonwealth to continue its progress in attaining and maintaining the 2008 8-hour ozone NAAQS.
+The certified 2016 ambient air monitoring data indicate that all ozone monitors in this Commonwealth, except for the Bristol and Northeast Airport monitors in Bucks and Philadelphia counties, respectively, are monitoring attainment of the 2008 ozone NAAQS.
+The Department's analysis of the preliminary 2017 ambient air monitoring data shows that all ozone monitors in this Commonwealth, except for the Bristol, Northeast Airport and Northwest Waste (Philadelphia County) monitors, are monitoring attainment of the 2008 ozone NAAQS.
+The Department must ensure that the 2008 ozone NAAQS is attained and maintained by implementing permanent and enforceable control measures.